-- pdf of the final thesis should include an UNSIGNED title page - A separate file with a SIGNED title page by the student and supervisor, the Academic Office will get Dr. Collin Stultz's signature.
+- Pdf/A-1 of the final thesis should include an UNSIGNED title page - A separate file with a SIGNED title page by the student and advisor, the Academic Office will get Dr. Collin Stultz's signature.

 For the MIT Library thesis processing, fill out the "Thesis Information" here: https://thesis-submit.mit.edu/